 In 2025, interactive learning has become the norm rather than the exception in UK education.
 According to the GoStudent Future of Education Report 2025, 60% of UK students use digital learning applications regularly, the highest rate across Europe.
 As AI-powered tools, gamified platforms, and immersive study experiences become more common, the question isn't whether you should use educational apps, but which ones are worth your time?

-GoStudent app combines human expertise with cutting-edge AI.
-Each pupil is matched with a vetted UK-curriculum tutor for live, interactive lessons that include shared whiteboards, real-time quizzes and automatic recording.
+The GoStudent app combines human expertise with cutting-edge AI.
+Each pupil is matched with a vetted UK-curriculum tutor for live, interactive lessons that include shared digital whiteboards, real-time interactive quizzes, and automatic class recording.
+Parents receive weekly progress reports and can chat directly with an educational adviser, making GoStudent a comprehensive learning ecosystem that goes beyond a typical learning app.

-GoStudent operates on a custom package model, tailored to your child’s learning needs.
+GoStudent operates on a custom package model.

 Ideal for families wanting long-term structure, not one-off lessons.